Bukit Timah Railway Station

 While we love the modernity of MRT trains and stations, there’s nothing quite like the charm of an old-school railway station.
 Despite being in Singapore, the Bukit Timah Railway Station was owned by Malaysia from 1903 to 2011 when it was returned to Singapore and gazetted as a conserved building.

-The Bukit Timah Railway Station has finally reopened to the public after two years of restoration works.
-Located around the midway point of the 24km Rail Corridor, the Railway Station is part of a new 4.3-hectare space for the community.
+The Bukit Timah Railway Station finally reopened to the public in 2022, after two years of restoration work.
+Located around the midway point of the 24km Rail Corridor, the station is part of a 4.3-hectare space for the community.

-Visitors can now learn about the history of the former railway station in a heritage gallery located in the old railway station.
-There, you can also pick up a cup of coffee at the cafe housed in the former staff quarters and enjoy the new amenities, gardens and lawns.
+Visitors can learn about the history of the former railway station in a heritage gallery located in the old railway station.
+You can also pick up a cup of coffee at the cafe housed in the former staff quarters and enjoy the new amenities, gardens and lawns.

 To make the area accessible and interactive to the public, URA has added ramps and wagons as a play feature and photo opportunity.
-The toilet block is also given an upgrade while showcasing how sanitation systems evolved throughout the decades.
-A new sheltered yard has also been built as a rest area and gathering point.
+A new sheltered yard has also been built as a rest area and gathering point, and the upgraded public toilets maintain a rustic look from the past.
 The Bukit Timah Railway Station community node also has two new gardens – Kampung Garden, and Herb and Spice Garden – a community and an event lawn.

 • Things to do